 You will have a local anesthetic for some parts of the procedure.
 This means that the dentist will numb only the part of your mouth that is being worked on.

 Depending on the kind of veneer you choose, you may need to make several visits to the dentist before your veneers are complete.

-To make room for the veneers, your dentist will remove the top layer of enamel from your teeth.
+To make room for the veneers, the top layer of enamel will be removed from your teeth.
 You may be given local anesthetic for this step.
 It may be given as a gel that is rubbed on your gums or as an injection.
 The dentist will take a mold of your teeth and send it to a dental lab.
 The lab will make veneers to fit your teeth.
 This may take several days.

-At your next visit, the dentist will put a mild chemical on your teeth.
+At your next visit, a mild chemical will be put on your teeth.
 This will create a rough surface for the veneer to bond to.
-The dentist will carefully attach the veneers to your teeth using special cement.
-In some cases, your dentist will use a light-sensitive resin to attach the veneer.
+The veneers will be carefully attached to your teeth using special cement.
+In some cases, a light-sensitive resin will be used to attach the veneer.
 A special light will be used to cure and harden the resin.

 The procedure will take several hours.
 You may have to wait a few days between visits for your veneers to be created in a dental lab.

 You may have some minor pain.
 You will be given a local anesthetic for some steps of the procedure.
 Talk to your dentist if your mouth is sore after the procedure.
 An over-the-counter pain reliever may be advised.

 You will be able to leave right after the procedure.